 The Ultimate Guide to Certificates of Insurance (COIs)

-Are you confused – possibly even intimidated – by Certificates of Insurance?
-Good news: you’re not alone.
-Managing certificates of Insurance can be notoriously time-consuming and complicated if you don’t have the proper systems in place.
+Are you confused or even intimidated by Certificates of Insurance (COIs)?
+Good news, you’re not alone.
+Managing COIs is time-consuming and complicated if you don’t have the proper systems in place.

-So, we’ve put together a cheat sheet on everything you need to know about certificates of insurance to ensure vendor compliance and remain protected.
+We’ve put together a cheat sheet on everything you need to know about COIs to ensure vendor compliance and remain protected.
 This guide will take you from zero to COI hero in no time.

 What is a Certificate of Insurance (COI)?

-Certificates of insurance (COIs) are documents that provide all the important details of an insurance policy, it is essentially a reliable source of information or proof of insurance coverage.
-A COI summarizes the coverage terms, conditions and durations of the policy at the time the certificate was issued.
+Certificates of insurance are documents that provide all the important details of an insurance policy, it’s a reliable source of information that can even provide proof of insurance coverage.
+A COI summarizes the coverage terms, conditions, and duration of the policy at the time of certificate issuance.

-The snapshot of the policy on a single document is easier for the certificate holder to review and store.
-Certificates are usually requested by opposite parties in an agreement, contract, transaction to make certain the other party has the appropriate coverage, reduce exposure to risk and protect against third-party liability.
+The snapshot of the policy on a single document makes it easier for the certificate holder to review and store.
+Most often, opposite parties in an agreement, contract, or transaction request certificates to make certain the other party has the appropriate coverage, reduce exposure to risk, and protect against third-party liability.

 Types of Certificates of Insurance